In this article

 For many, the term “alcoholic” brings about a certain image or idea.
-However, not all alcoholics fall into this typical stereotype.
+But not all alcoholics are the same.

 Young adults under the age of 30 represent the largest groups of alcoholics in the United States, with college drinking and binge drinking being a major problem.National Institute on Alcohol Abuse and Alcoholism

 The National Institute on Alcohol Abuse and Alcoholism (NIAA) studied alcoholics and how they differ.